chrisgrieser/nvim-rulebook/README.md

 <!-- tocstop -->

 ## Features
-- Look up official rule documentation, falling back to a web search if the source does not have rule documentation.
+- Look up official rule documentation, falling back to a customizable web search if the source does not have rule documentation.
 - Add inline-comments to ignore rules like `// eslint disable-next-line some-rule`.
 Supports previous line, same line, and enclosing lines.
 - Suppress formatting with via ignore comments of the respective formatter, such as `// prettier-ignore`.
 - Quality-of-life: auto-select a rule if it is the only one in the current line;
   if the line has no diagnostic, search forward to the next line that does.
-- Includes built-in support for various linters and formatters.
-No plugin configuration required if you only need to use built-in sources.
+- Includes built-in support for dozens of linters and formatters.
+Thus, zero is plugin configuration required if you only use common tooling.
 - Customizing built-in sources or adding your own sources is easy.
 PRs to add more built-ins are welcome.

 ## Supported sources
 You easily add a custom source via the [plugin configuration](#configuration).
-However, please consider making a PR to add support for a source if it is missing.
+Please consider making a PR to add support for a source if it is missing.

 [Rule data for built-in support of linters and formatters](./lua/rulebook/data)